Anis1988/StoreManagement/README.md

 * CSS

 ## Improvement
-Better page for check out
+* Better page for check out
-ability to decrease the inventory when an item is pruchased
+* Ability to decrease the inventory when an item is pruchased